LuBolin/tp/docs/DeveloperGuide.md

 * `pax` - the number of people for the booking.
 * `remark` - any remarks made by the customer.

-Persons and bookings have a one-to-many relationship, where a person can have multiple bookings.
+Persons and bookings have a one-to-many relationship, where a person can have multiple bookings, but each booking only has one person attached to it as the person who made the booking.

 As such:
 - The `Booking` class contains a reference to the `Person` class, which represents the person who made the booking.
 - Persons have a `bookingIds` field that contains a list of booking IDs linked to the booking's `bookingId` field, which are unique identifiers for each booking made by the person.